I present to you Cookie Dough Macarons. Combining two of my favorite things: cookie dough, and macarons.

 - Top with another shell.

-- Melt white chocolate, or candy melts, dip half of the macarons in.
+- Melt the white chocolate, or candy melts, dip half of the macarons in.
 Top with a few mini chocolate chips.

 - Let it set.
 It’s always best to let macarons refrigerate overnight before serving, because that’s when the shells mature.